 Here’s how liberalisation revolutionised the Indian banking picture:

-- Revitalized the banking sector and led to the rapid and strong growth of government banks, private banks and foreign banks
+- Revitalized the banking sector and led to the rapid and strong growth of government banks, foreign banks, and private banks in India

 - A modern and tech-based approach started setting into traditional banks